yitzuliu/DissertationDemo/docs/API.md

 The backend exposes a single, primary endpoint for all visual analysis tasks, adhering to the OpenAI `chat.completions` format.
 This allows for easy integration with a wide range of existing tools.

-#### 1. Unified Chat Completions (Image and Text Analysis)
+#### 1. Unified Chat Completions (Image/Video and Text Analysis)
-This is the main endpoint for sending image and text prompts for analysis.
-The backend server receives this request, performs necessary image preprocessing based on the active model, and then forwards a request to the Model Server on port 8080.
+This is the main endpoint for sending image/video and text prompts for analysis.
+The backend server receives this request, performs necessary preprocessing based on the active model and input type, and then forwards a request to the appropriate Model Server on port 8080.

+**Supported Input Types:**
+- **Image Analysis** (Current working approach - SmolVLM, Phi-3 Vision)
+- **Video Analysis** (Testing approach - SmolVLM2-Video)

 ```http
 POST /v1/chat/completions
 Content-Type: application/json
 ```

-**Request Body:**
+**Request Body (Image Analysis - Current Working):**
 ```json
 {
   "messages": [